w3f-grants-archive/payment-processor/payment-processor/README.md

 #### Enpoints

-Simple has one POST endpoint `/pos` which receives metadata of a plastic card and a transaction amount from the client and sends it to the [Oracle Gateway](../pcidss/README.md) for further processing.
+- `/pos`: which receives metadata of a plastic card and a transaction amount from the client, forms ISO-8583 message and sends `AuthorizationRequest` to the [Oracle Gateway](../pcidss/README.md) for further processing.
+- `/reverse`: which receives a transaction id from the client, forms ISO-8583 message and sends `ReversalRequest` to the Oracle Gateway for further processing.

 #### PCIDSS Compliant Oracle

 It maintains a constant websocket connection to the oracle gateway RPC and sends the ISO-8583 messages to it.
-When oracle is done with processing the message, it sends the response back to the payment processor which then sends it back to the client.
+When oracle is done with processing the message, it sends the response back to this server which then sends it back to the client.

 ### How to run